 - It helps to detect nicked or crushed insulation, tolerance errors in cables, stray wire strands, and conductive or corrosive contaminants around the conductors.

 - Helps protect users from the electric shock that may arise from poor insulation.

 - It also detects scrapes, pinholes, spacing, poor creepage, and clearance distances made during production.

 - In the production line, hi-potential testing helps to check whether the construction of a production unit is the same as the construction of the unit under testing.

 Some failures that may be detected by a production line hipot test include a transformer wound in such a way that the creepage and clearance have been reduced.

 Such failures are usually because of a new operator in the winding department.

-The formula for voltage withstand test is twice the normal operating voltage plus 1000 volt.
-The reason for adding 1000V is because of the various degrees of high power surges the insulator will pass during use.
+The formula for the voltage withstand test is twice the normal operating voltage plus 1000 volt.
+The reason for adding 1000V is that of the various degrees of high power surges the insulator will pass during use.

 High-potential test voltage, which one to use, AC or DC?

 You can use an AC or DC power supply for the test.
 Both have an advantage and drawback.
 But to be on the safer side, always check the voltage of the appliance you want to test.

 If you are using AC current, use an AC tester.
 Else, use a direct-current tester.